gracenng/gracenng/README.md

   🌱 I'm a third year Computer Engineering student at the UWaterloo.

-  🌱 I'm looking for **Winter 2023 internship** in infrastructure, backend or security
+  🌱 I'm interested in security, distributed infrastructure and political economics.

   🔭 Currently working on:

+    > Cultivating founders relationships at Envision 🍊
     > Leading the Enhancements team for Kubernetes 1.24 Release
     > Sending V1's in bouldering 🧗‍♀️